 Travelling to/from Australia - Refer to the links below to authorities and their instructions

-- The Australian Department of Home Affairs manages entry and travel restrictions to and from Australia, including visas and travel exemptions.
-The Health Departments of each Australian State and Territory manage health regulations, including quarantine exemptions and fees.
+The Health Departments of each Australian State and Territory manage health regulations, including mandatory quarantine and related exemptions and fees.
 All Australian States and Territories have travel restrictions relevant to their jurisdiction that must be adhered to.
 You should check the latest information on the websites of relevant State and Territory health authorities before travelling.
 Australian authorities recommend submitting applications and exemptions as early as possible and at least two weeks, but not more than 3 months, prior to the intended departure.
 Please read all the information below as applicable to your circumstances:

 Travelling to/from New Caledonia - Refer to the links below to authorities and their instructions

-- All travellers aged five years or older, travelling to or transiting through to Australia from New Caledonia on or after 10 February 2021, will need to provide evidence of a negative COVID-19 test result undertaken 96 hours or less prior to boarding a flight at the departure point.
-COVID-19 (PCR) pre-departure tests required for travel to Australia can be undertaken in New Caledonia at the COVID-19 Testing Centre (Centre de dépistage COVID-19) located at the Gaston Bourret Hospital at the Koutio Medipole in Dumbea (address: 110 Boulevard Joseph-Wamytan – email: [email protected] – phone: +687 20 99 76).
+- COVID-19 (PCR) pre-departure tests required for travel to Australia can be undertaken in New Caledonia at the COVID-19 Testing Centre (Centre de dépistage COVID-19) located at the Gaston Bourret Hospital at the Koutio Medipole in Dumbea (address: 110 Boulevard Joseph-Wamytan – email: [email protected] – phone: +687 20 99 76).
 The Centre is open Monday to Friday from 8am to 12noon.
 The Centre advises to email the COVID-19 Testing Centre with a copy of passports and itineraries (e-tickets) so that an appointment can be made.
 The Centre advises fees apply to PCR tests and other tests.
 Further information, including fees and other testing centres, is available under Instructions for Air Travellers leaving New Caledonia on the website of the Government of New Caledonia.
 Travellers should check with their airline and the authorities of the other countries they are travelling to which type of test they require.
 Travellers to Australia from New Caledonia can be tested up to 96 hours prior to departure.

-Information on COVID-19 vaccinations in Australia and in New Caledonia
+Information on COVID-19 vaccinations in Australia, New Caledonia and in Wallis and Futuna

 Australia – Up-to-date information about Australia’s national roll-out of COVID-19 Vaccination Program is available on the website of the Australian Department of Health.
 The COVID-19 vaccine will be voluntary and free and, if you choose not to have a COVID-19 vaccine, your eligibility for Government payments won’t be affected.
 Information on vaccines approved for use in Australia is available on the website of the Therapeutic Goods Administration.
 Australia’s COVID-19 Vaccination Program will prioritise the rollout of vaccines in Australia and will not extend to Australian citizens while overseas.
 The Australian Government cannot provide advice on vaccines that have been approved for use outside of Australia’s regulatory process.
 Australians overseas should consult their local health professional or local health authorities for advice on vaccine options that may be available locally.
 The Government’s Australia.gov.au website has been launched with details of Australia’s approach to COVID-19 vaccination, including FAQs on COVID-19 vaccines for Australians overseas.
 Information is also available on Smartraveller.
 Australian authorities advise that, irrespective of receiving a COVID-19 vaccine, international travellers will still be required to quarantine upon arrival to Australia and meet other travel restrictions sur as pre-departure COVID-19 testing.